 Before you start to tweet and retweet, make sure your Twitter profile is complete.
-As you create your profile, consider your brand image.
-Are you promoting you as a person or your business?.
-Choose the Twitter handle that you're wanting to promote (your name versus business name).
-Fill in all sections of the profile, including your website link.
-Always have a profile picture.
-Many people won't follow generic egg profiles.
+Consider your brand image.
+Are you promoting you as a person or your business?
+Choose the Twitter handle that represents your business best.
+Then, fill in all sections of the profile, including your website link.
+Always use a profile picture.

-Once your business profile is complete, here are six ways to use Twitter for business.
+Once your business Twitter profile is complete, you can follow these six tips to get started.

 1. Find and Follow Your Market